 While there is no consensus on reporting standards globally, there are a range of global frameworks available for issuers to report against that are widely cited by investors.
 No one framework is preferred by NZX, but it may be issuers find a particular framework a better fit for their company.
 While the sheer number of standards, frameworks and data requirements can be overwhelming, it is important to consider your business and what model works best for your company.
-As a result, NZX has short-listed the global reporting frameworks down to three commonly used in Australia and New Zealand, based on consultation undertaken in developing this guidance.7
+As a result, NZX has short-listed the global reporting frameworks down to three commonly used in Australia and New Zealand, based on consultation undertaken in developing this guidance.

 Different data is required across the different reporting frameworks.
-Lack of standardization means data can be difficult to compare issuers.
+Lack of standardization means it can be difficult to use data can be difficult to compare issuers.
 However, globally all listed issuers and the business community at large are working towards consensus on what constitutes relevant information for issuers.

-If none of the below frameworks are considered viable by an issuer, the issuer should still consider providing ESG information using guidance and the relevant framework as a guide.
+If none of the below frameworks are considered viable by an issuer, the issuer should still consider providing ESG information using guidance and the relevant framework as a guide, or adopting an alternative global framework.
 ESG reporting could be accompanied by an explanation regarding why a global framework is inappropriate for that issuer and any targets that the issuer has to implement a global framework over the longer term.